 Kabir Mehta studied at the Lawrence School, Sanawar- a boarding school nestled in the foothills of the Himalayas.
 Always a devoted cinephile, Kabir was encouraged to pursue filmmaking professionally after unexpectedly winning a filmmaking competition organised by the Delhi University while he was studying Economics.

 In his early twenties, feeling an uneasy sense of disconnection towards his own country, he set out to travel across India; filming and soaking in its rich, intriguing diversity.
-An encounter with director, Ashim Ahluwalia led him to Mumbai where he worked with the filmmaker on feature films as well as groundbreaking avant-garde cinema.
+An encounter with director, Ashim Ahluwalia led him to Mumbai where he worked with the filmmaker on feature films as well as groundbreaking avant-garde cinema, including his experimental film Events In A Cloud Chamber, which was a collaboration between the director and Indian painter Akbar Padamsee.

 He is also selected to develop his next fiction feature film project, Showdots, at Le Groupe Oust’s LIM platform – the European development programme for limited budget feature films.